andreafey/boggle/README.md

 ## Notes

-We did not implement our own prefix tree (boggle.LetterTree), but the rest of the code is ours.
+The specific boards to search are hard coded into `boggle.RunBoggle`, but you could write your own runner.
+Also, we did not implement our own prefix tree (boggle.LetterTree), but the rest of the code is ours.

 ## Instructions